taxrolls/taxrolls.github.io/README.md

 # Tax Rolls of Medieval Paris
 Welcome to the Tax Rolls of Medieval Paris project.

-Please view the styled HTML prototype at: [https://nadaniels.github.io/taxrolls/TaxRoll_1313_HTML.html](https://nadaniels.github.io/taxrolls/TaxRoll_1313_HTML.html)
+A prototype is available for a small portion of the 1313 Tax Roll.
+Please view the styled HTML version at: [https://nadaniels.github.io/taxrolls/TaxRoll_1313_HTML.html](https://nadaniels.github.io/taxrolls/TaxRoll_1313_HTML.html)

 A full-featured website for the Tax Rolls that includes the available digitized manuscript images via IIIF is currently in deveopment.